riconaef/Airbnb_Seattle/README.md

 To evaluate the importance of other features, a linear Regression model from the sklearn package has been used.
 The data had to be cleaned first with the function "clean_data".
 This function takes a dataframe and a integer called "flag".

-The first step is optional.
+1. The first step is optional.
 If the flag variable is set to 1, the function "separator" is used.
     This function will separate the column "amenities" into different columns.
 The problem with the "amenities" column is that there are plenty of variables packed into one string for each row, without any order.
 The function returns a new dataframe containing only the "amenities" column packed into an ordered dataframe.
 This new dataframe has a column for each amenity.
 For all accommodations it shows wether this particular amenity is available or not.
 This dataframe is concatenated with the original dataframe.

+2. Some columns contain an "t" or "f".
+These are change into 1 and 0 which are easier to handle.
+3.